 Yet again, DC and Detroit are the only two cities in YOY positive territory in the latest update.
 Meanwhile, every city but Phoenix saw a month-to-month decline in November.

 Seattle came in near the middle of the stack in month to month losses, while Chicago supplanted Atlanta for the biggest loss.

 Hit the jump for the rest of our monthly Case-Shiller charts, including the interactive chart of raw index data for all 20 cities.

-In November, ten of the twenty Case-Shiller-tracked cities gained more year-over-year than Seattle (the same number as October):
+In November, seventeen of the twenty Case-Shiller-tracked cities experienced smaller year-over-year drops (or saw increases) than Seattle:

 Here’s the interactive chart of the raw HPI for all twenty cities through November.

 Here’s an update to the peak-decline graph, inspired by a graph created by reader CrystalBall.
 This chart takes the twelve cities whose peak index was greater than 175, and tracks how far they have fallen so far from their peak.
 The horizontal axis shows the total number of months since each individual city peaked.

 In the fifty-two months since the price peak in Seattle prices have declined 31.0%, a bit lower than last month, and a new post-peak low.